 Answer: a, c and d.
 The C-type is looking for a potential mate that has good core values.
 Being happy with yourself, dependable, and organized are considered core values.
-It was a neat way to say “I’m highly organized.”
+It was a neat way to say, “I’m highly organized.”
 Low entropy means highly organized in the scientific world.
-Suggested answer (b) is a good personal quality, but it does not reach the level of a core value.
+Suggested answer (b) is good personal quality, but it does not reach the level of a core value.
 C-types are not highly sociable, but they have no problem hanging out with people who are.
-Suggested answer (e) is a nice way of using selfish as an oxymoron to mean “selective” in people they choose to associate with.
-Suggested answer (f) is a pleasant way of saying here is my photo but it’s been touched up because I’m a professional.
-It is apparent that this person is most likely a B-type and probably will be the life of a party.
+Suggested answer (e) is an excellent way of using selfishness as an oxymoron to mean “selective” in people they choose to associate with.
+Suggested answer (f) is a pleasant way of saying here is my photo, but it’s been touched up because I’m a professional.
+This person is most likely a B-type and will probably be the party’s life.

 Practice Session.
 Write down a few snippets of information that you would use to appeal to a C-Type personality.
-With each snippet ask yourself, would this be considered a positive statement?
-Then ask, how can this be interpreted in a negative way?
+With each snippet, ask yourself, would this be considered a positive statement?
+Then ask, how can this be interpreted negatively?
 This is how a C-type would dissect your snippet.

 Question 32.
 A small company producing personal computers began encroaching on the market of the largest computer company in the world.
-The large company did not have software to operate a personal computer in order to compete.
-The large company met with a start-up company who claimed to have an operating system.
-The start-up company had no economic strength, the two principals (one a C-type and the other an A-Type), were unpaid, and they needed money to pay the utility bills.
+The large company did not have software to operate a personal computer to compete.
+The large company met with a start-up company that claimed to have an operating system.
+The start-up company had no economic strength, the two principals (one a C-type and the other an A-Type) were unpaid, and they needed money to pay the utility bills.
 How would the start-up company negotiate with the world’s largest computer company?

 a.
 Agree to anything proposed since their start-up company would be going out of business anyway?